adriandelr/docs/md/101-sessions/html5.md

 ## Defining Basic Structure

-We use `HTML elements` to define the structure of the web page.
+We use `HTML Elements` to define the structure of the web page.

 The first element we're going to use is the html element.
 Type 'html', then press tab: